inpsyde/wp-translation-downloader/docs/Configuration.md

 The API endpoint for `wpackagist-plugin/wordpress-seo` won't match because `wpackagist-plugin/*` matches first.
 To make it match, it is necessary to invert the order.

-More info on dynamic resolving URLs with placeholders can be found [here](./Dynamic%20resolving%20api%20and%20directories.md)

 ## `languageRootDir` and `directories`

-WP Translation Downloader supports custom language directory locations for your package.
+WP Translation Downloader supports custom target directory for translations files.

-The sub-folders within `languageRootDir` are mapped to package names or package types via the `"directories.names"`and `"directories.types"` objects.
+Sub-folders within languages root (configured in `languageRootDir`) are mapped from package names or types via, respectively, the `"directories.names"` and `"directories.types"` objects.

 The default package type to sub-folders map is summarized in the following table: